Skip to main content

 4. Our people are our business, we work hard to create and maintain a positive working environment.

-2. Corporate responsibility is included in the syllabi of many of our qualifications for learners and as part of the citizenship aspect of our apprenticeships.
+2. Corporate Responsibility and Sustainability are included in the syllabi of many of our qualifications for learners and as part of the citizenship aspect of our apprenticeships.

 1. We operate a Health and Safety Policy which is reviewed annually.

-2. We have three trained and British Safety Council/NEBOSH-certified Health and Safety practitioners in place, we provide manual handling training for Warehouse Operatives and Facilities Officers, and a Health and Safety induction guide is included within our induction programme for new employees.
+2. We have one qualified British Safety Council/NEBOSH-certified Health and Safety manager and two Health and Safety trained practitioners in place, we provide manual handling training for Warehouse Operatives and Facilities Officers, and a Health and Safety induction guide is included within our induction programme for new employees.

-3. We have specific policies and procedures in place to cover our warehouse operation, first aid, fire marshals, and lone working.
+3. We have specific risk assessments, procedures and policies in place to cover our warehouse operation, first aid, fire marshals, and lone working.

-1. Graham Holdings Company, Kaplan’s parent company, operates a group Code of Business Conduct, which employees must confirm they have read upon joining and every two years All employees are required to complete training every two years.
+1. Graham Holdings Company, Kaplan's parent company, operates a group Code of Business Conduct, which employees must confirm they have read upon joining and every two years thereafter (or every year thereafter for employees in higher risk roles).
+All employees are required to complete training every two years.

-2. Kaplan operates an Anti-bribery and Corruption Policy and employees in higher-risk role categories are required to complete training every two
+2. Kaplan operates an Anti-bribery and Corruption Policy and employees in higher-risk role categories are required to complete training annually.

 2. We believe everybody should be paid a wage which is sufficient to live on, so all our employees receive a rate which is no less than those published by the Living Wage Foundation.
 We intend to become accredited as a Living Wage employer, and will work with relevant suppliers to pursue this.